stillfleet/stillfleet.github.io/games/stillfleet/gazetteers/yuggothi-confidential.md

 ---
-layout: brands/stillfleet
+layout: brands/stillfleet-gazetteers
 title: Yuggothi Confidential
+heading: A GM-less/all-GM game about giant crabs from Pluto
 cover: assets/img/brands/stillfleet/yuggothi-cover.jpg
 ---

-## A GM-less/all-GM game about giant crabs from Pluto

-{% include components/product.html src=page.cover alt=page.title %}

-Have you ever wondered what it's like to be one aspect of a mycelial network?
+> Have you ever wondered what it's like to be one aspect of a mycelial network?
 Do you enjoy "flipped dungeons" where you play as the villains?

 If you answered yes to either of these questions—and even if you didn't—you will probably love *Yuggothi Confidential*!
 Or at least part of you will!
 Because who among us is merely one thing and not also its opposites, its inchoate potentialities-otherwise?
 Amirite!?